aswinsiva2004/global-petrol-price-analysis/README.md

 ## 📋 Overview

 This project analyzes the impact of the 2026 US-Iran conflict on global petrol prices.
-Following geopolitical tensions and the closure of the Strait of Hormuz—responsible for nearly 20% of global oil supply—fuel prices increased significantly worldwide.
+Following geopolitical tensions and the closure of the Strait of Hormuz responsible for nearly 20% of global oil supply fuel prices increased significantly worldwide.

 ---